adr1ana/BF-slider/README.md

 # BF-slider

 ## My task
-I had to make a Slider using HTML, CSS and jQuery.
+I had to make a Slider using HTML, CSS, SASS and jQuery.

 ## Functionality
 Slider moves left and right depending on which arrow we click.